If you want to lose stomach fat and had to choose between cardio or lifting weights, which should you choose?

 The study summary doesn’t mention this.
 However, what’s really telling is that the subjects were overweight and sedentary.

-This tells me that they most likely performed single-joint, “isolation” exercises at submaximal intensity.
+This tells me that they most likely performed single-joint, “isolation” exercises at submaximal intensity — perhaps at the moderate level range of effort.

 In short, it is extremely unlikely that out-of-shape, inactive people, who have no experience with lifting weights, did intense sets of deadlifts, barbell squats and bench presses for a stomach weight loss study.